Hezbollah chief tells Russian TV tried to mediate in Syria crisis

 After the Hezbollah interview, Assange told the channel he had chosen the Russian channel, which says it has a broad international reach, because he wanted his critical views to reach the American audience.

-“Unfortunately, the majority of big networks in the United States are now not capable of effectively criticizing the abuse of U.S. military power,” Assange said.
+“Unfortunately, the majority of big networks in the United States are now not capable of effectively criticising the abuse of U.S. military power,” Assange said.

 He dismissed suggestions the channel’s connection to the Kremlin undermined his editorial freedom.